Saucony Excursion TR8 Review Facts

 The thick rubber outsole offers excellent protection from anything the trail throws at you.
 The midsole cushions and protects toes on longer training runs.
 The plush neck and collar prevent material from getting into the shoe from the top or sides.
 The lace area is well cushioned to protect the top of the foot.

 The IMEVA material makes the shoe feel more responsive and a little stiffer than other 8mm offset shoes cushioned with other alternative EVA material.
-The midsole technologies give a sort of bouncy feeling at lift off.
+The midsole technologies give a sort of bouncy feeling at liftoff.
 Although the significant amount of cushion does reduce overall ground feel, the shoe maintains its snappy underfoot feeling.
-Some runners remarked that the shoe was a little stiff for their taste, but this is typical of a shoe with lots of cushion.
+Some runners remarked that the shoe was a little stiff for their taste, but this is typical of a shoe with lots of cushions.

 As with other shoes from this series, this is a very well priced shoe, especially when you consider how versatile and durable it is.
 The original market price was around $100 USD but it can now be found on some sites for as little as $50 USD for the women’s shoe and $70 USD for the men’s.
 This is a reasonably priced shoe that you can log many comfortable miles in.

-The sticky rubber sole combined with the traditional rubber and multidirectional lugs offers excellent traction for most terrains, both dry or wet.
+The sticky rubber sole combined with the traditional rubber and multidirectional lugs offer excellent traction for most terrains, both dry or wet.
 The XT-600 compresses slightly more than traditional rubber sole material and is better at sticking to a variety of surfaces.
-This varied traction make this an excellent shoe for a variety of purposes such as fast packing or hiking as well as running.
+This varied traction makes this an excellent shoe for a variety of purposes such as fast packing or hiking as well as running.

 to a more neutral shoe.
 The overall support that this drop provides also makes it a comfortable walking or hiking shoe.

 Key Features of the Saucony Excursion TR8

 • 8 mm drop